prashasti02/NoBroker-Rent-Radar/README.md

 ## The AI appendix (short version)
 We used AI as a **fast drafting partner** — messy-string parsers, chart scaffolding, refactors — but **not as a certifier**.
 When an early model reported R² > 0.9, that was the tell: we hunted down the leakage (locality encoded on all data + a rent-derived feature) and fixed it.
-Full prompt log and judgement calls are in notebook 10.

-*The 3-minute walkthrough video accompanies this repository.*